 World Rhino day has arrived and as it's the 10th anniversary, we thought we would share why this day is so important!

-Rhinos once roamed the world in their hundreds of thousands, today there are approximately 27,000 rhinos left in the wild.
+Rhinos once roamed the world in their hundreds of thousands, as of January 2024 the whole world is left with just 27,431 rhinos.
 Now rhinos are only found in a few countries.

 Three of these rhino species are found in Asia;

 - The greater one-horned rhino which is found in India and Nepal

 - The Sumatran rhino which is found on the islands of Sumatra and Borneo